Dr. Melissa Foley, PT, DPT, CSCS

 Dr. Jasset is also an APTA member and has attended specialty interest group (SIG) meetings focused on manual therapy and shoulder dysfunction.

-Dr. Jasset lives with her husband and two young children, Benjamin and Abigail in Dedham, MA.
+Dr. Jasset lives with her husband and two young children in Dedham, MA.
 She enjoys spending time with her family and friends, especially down the Cape or in the Islands.
 Dr. Jasset and her family love the beach, being outdoors, listening to music and travelling as often as possible.

 Dr. Abigail Jamula, PT, DPT